vwellmo57/CircuitPython/README.md

 ### Picture

 <img src="MEDIA/ClassesObjectsAndModules.png" width="392"/>
+This image is a wiring diagram by [Philip Breen](https://github.com/pbreen40) and shows the wiring of RGB LEDS.
+The important thing to bear in mind is the orientation and best practice is to look up an image to make sure you got it right.
 ### Lessons
 I learned how libraries work and how they are really just files of code.
 I learned how to make two files interact with one another.
 ### Important Code